 The Company has a salary reduction/profit-sharing plan under the provisions of Section 401(k) of the Internal Revenue Code.
 All employees are eligible to participate immediately upon hire.
 The Plan provides for contributions by the Company in such amounts as determined by the Board of Directors not to exceed 6 percent of the participant's annual compensation.
 In addition, the Plan provides for the Company to match employee contributions to the Plan equal to 50 percent of the first 6 percent of the participant's annual compensation.
-The Company contributed \$296 to the Plan for the year ended December 31, 2013.
+The Company contributed \$292 and \$296 to the Plan for the years ended December 31, 2014 and 2013, respectively.